shahid252/API_Automation_task/README.md

 # API_Automation_task

-This project is a RestASsured and Cucumber based automation framework for API testing.
-It utilizes Maven as the build automation tool and generates multiple reports to provide comprehensive test results.
+This project is a RestAssured and Cucumber based automation framework for API testing.
+It utilizes Maven for dependency management and build automation tool, generates multiple reports to provide comprehensive test results.

 ## Overview